serverlessworkflow/specification/specification/README.md

 ```

 Event correlation can be based on equality (values of the defined 'contextAttributeName' must be equal), but it can also be based
-on comparing it to custom defined value (string, or expression), for example:
+on comparing it to custom defined values (string, or expression).
+For example:

 ```json
 {